Depression Is More Than Just Sadness

 What makes our depression treatment different than any other treatment center is our CAST alignment model (CAM), which we use to treat depressive disorders and other psychological issues.
 This is our own unique treatment method, and it’s designed to help you connect to your mental, emotional, and spiritual self.

 Depression doesn’t always occur on its own.
-The CAST treatment modality is for clients with dual diagnoses well.
+The CAST treatment modality is for clients with dual diagnosis as well.
 This includes people with depression and anxiety, bipolar disorder, or borderline personality disorder.
 If you have co-occurring substance abuse problems, you can also benefit from CAM treatments for depression.

 Intensive Outpatient Treatment Program

-This immersive, 16-week depression treatment program puts the focus on you.
+This immersive depression treatment program puts the focus on you.
 In therapy sessions, you’ll work through the issues that brought you to the center.
 You’ll have lifestyle coaching to help you build life skills.
 Other activities will help you gain mental, emotional, and spiritual strength.

 Participants of our intensive outpatient programs stay at our Wellness Apartments near West Hollywood, Los Angeles.
 There are staff on-site at the apartments 24/7, so there’s always someone on hand should you need help.
 In this welcoming environment, you’ll have the support you need to move forward.